 Due to the high volume of inquiries we receive as the parade date approaches, we ask that you PLEASE READ the Frequently Asked Questions below, before contacting the SCV Fourth of July Parade Committee.
 If your question is unanswered, you can direct your inquiry to [firstname.lastname@example.org].

-FREQUENTLY ASKED QUESTIONSQ: How do I know you've received my entry forms?
+FREQUENTLY ASKED QUESTIONSQ: How do I know you've received my entry form?

 Q: When is my entry form really due?

 A: By 5 p.m.
-June 17 to avoid a late fee.
-Entries postmarked or emailed after June 17 will be subject to the late fee shown on the entry form.
+June 15 to avoid a late fee.
+Entries received after June 15 will be subject to the late fee indicated.
 No entries will be accepted after 5 p.m.
-June 24, regardless of postmark or circumstances — period.
+June 22, regardless of circumstances — period.

 Q: Can I drop off my forms in person?